-Table 2.4 Serial EEPROM Interface Signals
+Table 2.3 Serial EEPROM Interface Signals

-NAME SYMBOL BUFFER TYPE NUM PINS DESCRIPTION EEPROM Data, GPO3, TX_EN, TX_CLK EEDIO/GPO3/ TX_EN/TX_CLK I/O8 1 EEPROM Data: This bi-directional pin can be connected to a serial EEPROM DIO.
+NAME SYMBOL BUFFER TYPE NUM PINS DESCRIPTION EEPROM Data, GPO3, TX_EN, TX_CLK, EEDIO/GPO3/ TX_EN/TX_CLK (D32/nD16) I/O8 1 EEPROM Data: This bi-directional pin can be connected to a serial EEPROM DIO.
 This is optional.
-General Purpose Output 3: This pin can also function as a general purpose output, or it can be configured to monitor the TX_EN or TX_CLK signals on the internal MII port.
+D32/nD16 General Purpose Output 3: This pin can also function as a general purpose output, or it can be configured to monitor the TX_EN or TX_CLK signals on the internal MII port.
 When configured as a GPO signal, or as a TX_EN/TX_CLK monitor, the EECS pin is deasserted so as to never unintentionally access the serial EEPROM.
 This signal cannot function as a general-purpose input.
-EEPROM Chip Select EECS O8 1 Serial EEPROM chip select.
+Data Bus Width Select: This signal also functions as a configuration input on power-up and is used to select the host bus data width.
+Upon deassertion of reset, the value of the input is latched.
+When high, a 32-bit data bus is utilized.
+When low, a 16-bit interface is utilized.
+EEPROM Chip Select EECS О8 1 Serial EEPROM chip select.
 EEPROM Clock, GPO4 RX_DV, RX_CLK EECLK/GPO4/ RX_DV/RX_CLK O8 1 General Purpose Output 4: This pin can also function as a general-purpose output, or it can be configured to monitor the RX_DV or RX_CLK signals on the internal MII port.
 When configured as a GPO signal, or as an RX_DV/RX_CLK monitor, the EECS pin is deasserted so as to never unintentionally access the serial EEPROM.
 This signal cannot function as a general-purpose input.
 Note: When the EEPROM interface is not used, the EECLK pin must be left unconnected.
+Note: This pin must not be pulled low by an external resistor or driven low externally under any conditions.

-Table 2.5 System and Power Signals
+Table 2.4 System and Power Signals